 - b.
 The property owner shall submit a deposit to the District in an amount equal to ten percent (10%) of the capacity fee required for the requested number of EDUs (the "Wait List Deposit.")
 The capacity fee amount used to calculate the Wait List Deposit shall be the amount in effect at the time that the property owner is added to the Wait List. - 5.
 Wait List Deposits shall be credited towards the total capacity fee amount owed by the property owner at the time the connection is made.
 The property owner may request a refund of the Wait List Deposit prior to issuance of a will serve letter and the District shall issue such a refund.

 PASSED AND ADOPTED THIS 14th day of October, 2020.
-Upon motion of Charperson Kellas seconded by Director de la Rosa and on the following roll call vote to wit:
+Upon motion of Charperson Vellas seconded by Director de la Rosa and on the following roll call vote to wit:

-AYES: Chairperson Kellas, Director Maurer, NOES: D ABSTAIN: Director de la Rosa ABSENT:
+AYES: Chairperson Kellas, Drector Maurer,

-NOES: Director Carson ABSENT:
+NOES: Director Carson

+ABSTAIN: